SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 [^2]: This is both unlikely and also not strictly necessary.
-Unlikely because [Eiren](https://github.com/Eirenliel), the creator slime behind SlimeVR, has stated that they have no interest in rewriting the skeletal model in rust or making it use anything other than Java.
-There may still be a chance that this can be integrated into the official server via some compilation/feature flags, but only time will tell.
+Unlikely because [Eiren](https://github.com/Eirenliel), the creator slime behind SlimeVR, has stated that they have no interest in rewriting the skeletal model in Rust or making it use anything other than Java.
+There may still be a chance that this can be integrated into the official server behind some compilation/feature flags.
 It might instead get ported by others to Java.
-Either way, we view it as a win, because this library adds some features that don't exist in the official model.
-We plan on implementing alternatives to the official SlimeVR server in typescript anyway.
+Either this library adds some features that don't exist in the official model, and has a different tech stack and goals.
+We plan on making a TypeScript version of the SlimeVR server regardless.